Meliothep/BasicLessons/01-First_Steps/README.md

 ### Hello World

-In the resources folder, you should find a file named `helloworld.c`.
+In this folder, you should find a file named `helloworld.c`.
 Open it and examine its contents:

 ```c
 #include <stdio.h>